MerrickMath/MerrickMath.github.io/2021Statistics.md

 ---

-### October 24 - 31
-* Watch List:
-    * <a href="https://cosmolearning.org/courses/ap-statistics-lessons-from-mr-tarrou/"> AP Statistics Lessons with Mr. Tarrou 38 </a>

-* Homework
-   * Read Barron's pages 175-179

-A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

----

 ### Slides
 * <a href="https://MerrickMath.github.io/2021Statistics/Slides/Unit1.pdf"> Unit 1: One Variable Data</a>
 * <a href="https://MerrickMath.github.io/2021Statistics/Slides/Unit2.pdf"> Unit 2: Two Variable Data </a>